oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

     * *35412607* is one of the fixes from the output of the previous command.
     * You can use the procedure to turn fixes *ON* as well.
+    * Check the last section (no. 4) to see that the fix is turned off.

     <details>
     <summary>*click to see the output*</summary>